Home

 Megacluster-1 also contains the large GTP 3’,8-cyclase family (Megacluster-1-2; "Dodger blue" nodes).
 The sequences in Megaclusters-1-2, -1-3, -1-4, and 1-5 were identified as discrete clusters in the UniRef50 SSN for Megacluster-1 generated with an alignment score 30; these were removed from Megacluster-1 to generate the SSN for Subgroup 17 (SPASM/Twitch domain; Megacluster-1-1; magenta nodes).

-The UniRef50 SSN for the resulting Megacluster-1-1 is displayed below.
+The UniRef50 SSN for the resulting Megacluster-1-1 using an aligment score of 11 is displayed below.

 Megacluster-2 contains four SFLD subgroups: Subgroup 5 (B12-binding domain, Megacluster-2-1, blue nodes); Subgroup 2 (Coproporphyrinogen III oxidase-like, Megacluster-2-2, red nodes), Subgroup 12 (Methylthiotransferase, Megacluster-2-3, Verdun green nodes); and Subgroup 8 (Elongator protein 3, Megaclusters-2-4 and -2-5, black nodes).